March 13, 2019

 Every worker will have their own phone.
 Gen-Y and Gen-Z workers (especially) will spend hours on them each day.
 Rather than the logistical HR nightmare of getting them to a training session or setting time for them to complete long eLearning courses, sending training direct to their treasured phones will always be more effective.
 Microlearning and mobile learning are made for one another.

-Organisations typically make large investments into training infrastructure and content.
+Organizations typically make large investments in training infrastructure and content.
 Overhauling that is not practical for most HR professionals.
 Microlearning, however, can be used to augment and run alongside existing training programs whether it’s to deliver new material or update it.

-There are many other benefits to utilising microlearning that you can read about here.
+There are many other benefits to utilizing microlearning that you can read about here.
 If you’d like to know more, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.